furycurry/lidc-3d-nodule-benchmark/docs/methodology.md

 Two boundary-loss weighting strategies were compared against the Dice+Focal baseline:

 **Fixed Schedule:**
-- Boundary weight $\lambda_b = 0$ for epochs 0–14 (warmup).
+- Boundary weight $\lambda_b = 0$ for epochs 1–16 (warmup).
-- Linear ramp from 0 to target weight (0.05) over epochs 15–24.
+- Linear ramp from 0 to target weight (0.05) over epochs 17–26, in ten steps of 0.005/epoch.
-- Held constant at 0.05 after epoch 24.
+- Held constant at 0.05 from epoch 26 onward.

+*(Verified directly against the training logs for all 5 fixed-schedule seeds.
+This is one epoch later than the schedule's original 0-indexed design — epochs 0–14 warmup / 15–24 ramp — a boundary-condition detail in the scheduling code (`>` vs. `>=`), not a functional bug, but documented here so the schedule as described matches the schedule as it actually ran.)*

 **Adaptive Hysteresis-Gated Schedule (PCG-BW):**
 A Schmitt-trigger-style state machine that gates boundary-loss activation by primary-loss convergence velocity: